European natural gas demand tracker

 The REPowerEU target is ambitious.
 It would imply that toward the end of the decade the EU on aggregate would be able to meet demand using only domestic production and pipeline imports (without needing any LNG).
 It also implies that if the necessary annual reductions were continued, the EU would not consume any natural gas by 2035.

 In figure 4, we plot monthly EU natural gas demand against the linear trajectory necessary for meeting these policy targets.
 So far, the EU is on track for meeting the REPowerEU targets.
+The interactive bar allows selecting any EU country for which data are available and the United Kingdom.

 Technical annex